-If you are interested in participating, simply write the word “hunger” on the back of the welcome card in the bulletin.
+If you are interested in ways you can participate, simply write the word “hunger” on the back of the welcome card in the bulletin.
+Donations can be made during offering time in the church service.
 Any checks should be made out to Community Covenant Church, designated CCC World Hunger Project and placed in the offering.
-On the second Sunday of each month, a time will be set aside for prayer and accepting donations to help our brothers and sisters who are hungry around the world.
+On the second Sunday of each month, a time will be set aside for prayer and accepting donations to help our brothers and sisters in South Sudan

 - Regular prayer, both individual and congregational.